 It is possible to handle the majority of traditionally “on-site” needs remotely.
 Remote delivery is more efficient in terms of cost and time, and it allows you to choose your provider from anywhere in the world.
 This opens the candidate pool to potentially more skilled and more advanced companies.
 Remote delivery also positions your company for growth and expansion.
 If you decide to open a new office across the state or country, you’ll be confident your MSP can still support you.

 While only a fraction of IT tasks cannot be performed remotely, it is still important to verify that an MSP is willing to provide on-site support when necessary.
 If your management is uncomfortable working with an MSP remotely, it would be better to look at providers located near your office.
 MSPs exist in many different shapes and sizes and deliver their services in different ways and across different locations.
-To ensure a successful Managed Services relationship, find a provider that meets your specific business needs.
+To ensure a successful Managed Service relationship, find a provider that meets your specific needs.

-6. Are Your Services Available 24x7x365 if I Need Them?
+6. Are Your Services Available 24x7x365 If I Need Them?

-It is not feasible for your business to only be available during the traditional 9 to 5 work hours.
-Even if your employees go home at 5pm each night, your customers still need access to your website or online portals, emails sent from employee devices need to be delivered, and established security measures need to be functioning.
+It is not feasible for your business to only be available during the traditional 9-to-5 work hours.
+Even if your employees go home at 5 pm each night, your customers still need access to your website or online portals, emails sent from employee devices need to be delivered, and established security measures need to be functioning.

-Your MSP needs to be equipped to handle emergencies wherever and whenever they happen to get you back on track.
+As part of managed service provider best practices, your MSP needs to be equipped to handle emergencies wherever and whenever they happen to get you back on track.

-7. What are Your Service-Level Agreements?
+7. What Are Your Service-Level Agreements?

 Service-Level Agreements (SLAs) set expectations for both you and your provider as to how long you can expect to wait when you need help and what level of service you will receive.
 If your potential provider does not have well-documented SLAs, it’s time to look somewhere else.
-This is a sign that they don’t have well established protocols—meaning your support tickets may fall to the wayside—and they will not be consistent in their delivery.
+This is a sign that they don’t have well-established protocols—meaning your support tickets may fall to the wayside—and they will not be consistent in their delivery.

 SLAs vary between providers.
-Make sure you understand what falls into each of their priority levels, so you’re not left thinking your most important technologies are a Priority One when they really fall farther down the list.
+Make sure you understand what falls into each of their priority levels, so you’re not left thinking your most important technologies are a Priority One when they really fall further down the list.
 Also, make sure the guaranteed response times fit your needs.
-If your business cannot wait two hours for a response time without seriously affecting your bottom line for certain tech issues, make sure your MSP has an SLA shorter than two hours.
+If your business cannot wait two hours for a response time without seriously affecting your bottom line for certain tech issues, ensure your MSP has an SLA shorter than two hours.
 If you can get by without some systems, it may be beneficial to find a less expensive provider with SLAs that are a bit longer.

 8. Are Your Services Focused on Proactivity?